sovanken/kdt/README.md

 Please make sure to update tests as appropriate and follow the [Flutter style guide](https://dart.dev/guides/language/effective-dart/style).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 About the Author

-**sovanken** is a passionate Flutter developer focused on creating meaningful tools and experiences.
-With a deep interest in accessibility, localization, and building products that make a difference, sovanken is committed to creating high-quality, open-source solutions that empower developers and users alike.

 - GitHub: [sovanken](https://github.com/sovanken)
-- Buy Me a Coffee: [sovanken](https://www.buymeacoffee.com/sovanken)